Tiamarth/MetaLists/game_distribs.md

 does not have a desktop client: 5

 desktop client runs on linux: 3
-desktop client does not run on linux: 9
+desktop client does not run on linux: 8 desktop client will eventually run on linux: 1